ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Examples of projects

 #### Create a global market place for data storage
 [Filecoin](https://filecoin.io/) is not only a blockchain on IPFS.
 It is the blockchain *of* IPFS.
 Filecoin lets any storage owner host data for users who need additional space.
-It is one of the reasons IPFS exists in the first place and will be a great accelerator of the IPFS growth once fully online latter this year.
+It is one of the reasons IPFS exists in the first place and will be a great accelerator of the IPFS growth once fully online later this year.
 The project is developed by [Protocol Labs](https://protocol.ai/), which are stewarding the development of IPFS.
-Textile.io is building the [Powergate](https://blog.textile.io/filecoin-developer-tools-concepts/) tool for your app to interact with Filecoin once the mainnet is launched.
+Textile.io is building the [Powergate](https://blog.textile.io/filecoin-developer-tools-concepts/) tool for your app to interact with Filecoin once the main net is launched.

 #### Reconcile IoT and privacy
 The [Iotex](https://www.iotex.io/) blockchain wants to build an ecosystem where IoT data are owned by their respective owners.
 Data of their hardware devices such as cameras can be stored on local hardware, backed up to cloud, or to IPFS.
 Future integration with Filecoin will further reinforce the ownership of data by the users.